charlotteaashley/typo-design-template/pages/about.md

 description: null
 show: true
 ---
-## What I do in this blog?
+## What have I conducted in this blog?

 The main ideas of this blog is analysing typography in different forms of print media.
-Looking at the reasonings and the importance of the print's choices and how much of an effect the typography has in terms of reputations, branding and recognition.
+Looking at the reasonings and the importance of the choices print media forms make and how much of an effect the typography has in terms of reputations, branding and recognition.